 The Fund may invest in repurchase agreements, which involve purchases of debt securities with counterparties that are deemed by the Advisers to present acceptable credit risks.
 In such an action, at the time the Fund purchases the security, it simultaneously agrees to resell and redeliver the security to the seller, who also simultaneously agrees to buy back the security at a fixed price and time.
 This assures a predetermined yield for the Fund during its holding period since the resale price is always greater than the purchase price and reflects an agreed-upon market rate.
 Such actions afford an opportunity for the Fund to invest temporarily available cash.
 The Fund may enter into repurchase agreements only with respect to obligations of the U.S. government, its agencies or instrumentalities, certificates of deposit or bankers' acceptances in which the Fund may invest.
 Repurchase agreements may be considered loans to the seller, collateralized by the underlying securities.
-The risk to the Fund is limited to the ability of the seller to pay the agreed-upon sum on the repurchase date; in the event of default, the repurchase agreement provides that the Fund is entitled to sell the underlying collateral.
-If the value of the collateral declines after the agreement is entered into, however, and if the seller defaults under a repurchase agreement when the value of the underlying collateral is less than the repurchase price, the Fund could incur a loss of both principal and interest.
-The Advisers monitor the value of the collateral at the time the action is entered into and at all times during the term of the repurchase agreement.
+The risk to the Fund is entitled to sell the underlying collateral.
+If the value of the collateral declines after the agreement is entered into, however, and if the seller defaults under a repurchase agreement when the value of the collateral at the time the action is entered into and at all times during the term of the repurchase agreement.
 The Advisers do so in an effort to determine that the value of the collateral always equals or exceeds the agreed-upon repurchase price to be paid to the Fund.
 If the seller were to be subject to a federal bankruptcy proceeding, the ability of the Fund to liquidate the collateral could be delayed or impaired because of certain provisions of the bankruptcy laws.